mpemberton5/Web-UI-for-Serviio/README.txt

 - 1.0 - 3/1/2012 - Release of new version
 - 1.1 - 6/24/2012 - Updates to work with Serviio 1.0
 - 1.2 - 8/12/2012 - Final release for Serviio 1.0 including 1.0.1
-- 1.3 - 10/17/2012 - Some bug fixes, added separate media browser URL in config.php
+- 1.3 - 11/02/2012 - Added separate media browser URL in config.php
+                   - Added Serviio License Key import on About page
+                   - Added Serviidb.com support to add to Online Sources
+                   - Small number of code enhancements
+                   - Added new external library from javascripttoolbox.com for the table sorting

 HISTORY:
 This app was originally written by acidumirae@gmail.com and kudos goes to his work.